ibexa/documentation-developer/docs/guide/environments.md

+---
+description: In Ibexa DXP you can use environment provided by Symfony in virtual host configuration, as well as to create custom environments.
+---

 # Environments

 Environment configuration is provided by Symfony. [[= product_name =]] additionally enables you to specify environments in virtual host configuration.